Jump to:

 AIDP

-Often AIDP symptoms are preceded by upper respiratory symptoms, diarrhea, vaccination, or surgery 3 days to 6 weeks prior to onset of neurologic symptoms.
-Initial symptoms include numbness, paresthesias, weakness, and pain and may be preceded by vague back or neck pain.
-Over 12 to 28 days, progressive bilateral ascending symmetric weakness develops, then plateaus.2 Although weakness often starts in the lower limbs, leading to ascending paralysis, descending or simultaneous upper and lower limb involvement is seen in nearly half of patients and should raise the possibility of AIDP.1
+Often, AIDP symptoms are preceded by respiratory infection, fever, diarrhea, vaccination, or surgery, especially to bones or digestive organs, 3 days to 6 weeks prior to the onset of neurologic symptoms.8 Initial symptoms include paresthesia, weakness, and pain, and may be preceded by vague back or neck pain.
+Over 12 to 28 days, progressive bilateral ascending symmetric weakness develops, then plateaus.2 Weakness begins in the legs 90% of the time, with accompanying paresthesias in the hands and feet 80% of the time.
+Sixty-six percent of patients report pain, particularly in the back and extremities.33Although weakness often starts in the lower limbs, leading to ascending paralysis, descending or simultaneous upper and lower limb involvement is seen in nearly half of patients and should raise the possibility of AIDP.1 After recovery from motor weakness, patients often complain of residual fatigue.8

 CIDP

-Typical CIDP presents with progressive, stepwise, or recurrent symmetric proximal and distal weakness and sensory dysfunction of all extremities developing over ≥8 weeks.11 In typical CIDP, motor involvement is greater than sensory, and can be accompanied by tremor or cranial nerve/bulbar involvement (oculomotor and facial nerves are more commonly involved10).
-Variants of CIDP present with predominantly distal (DADS), asymmetric (MADSAM), or focal (localized to plexus or peripheral nerve) weakness, pure motor, or pure sensory patterns.11Detrusor areflexia and loss of bladder sensation affect micturition in 25% of patients with CIDP.7
+Typical CIDP presents with progressive, stepwise, or recurrent symmetric proximal and distal weakness and sensory dysfunction of all extremities developing over ≥8 weeks.11 In typical CIDP, motor involvement is greater than sensory and can be accompanied by tremor or cranial nerve/bulbar involvement (oculomotor and facial nerves are more commonly involved10).
+Though uncommon, typical CIDP can also present with optic disc edema and autonomic dysfunction.8 Variants of CIDP present with predominantly distal (DADS), asymmetric (MADSAM), or focal (localized to plexus or peripheral nerve) weakness, pure motor, or pure sensory patterns.11 Detrusor areflexia and loss of bladder sensation affect micturition in 25% of patients with CIDP.7

 Physical examination

 In CIDP, motor findings predominate, with symmetric distal > proximal > facial weakness.
-Large-fiber nerve function (vibration and position sense) are notably impaired, with lesser losses in small-fiber function (touch, pinprick, and temperature).
+Large-fiber nerve function (vibration and position sense) is notably impaired, with lesser losses in small-fiber function (touch, pinprick, and temperature).
 Imbalance and ataxic gait may be evident.
 Enlarged peripheral nerves can be palpated in 11%.1

 Functional assessment

 Sensorimotor deficits result in difficulty with ambulation, gait instability and falls, and (more so in CIDP) difficulty rising from a chair.
 Impaired dexterity and fine motor skills create challenges with handwriting, personal hygiene, and dressing.
+Functional motor gain and recovery are measured using the traditional Functional Independence Measure (FIM) motor scores at admission and discharge.
+FIM is a sensitive tool that can assess disability and changes during rehabilitation in GBS patients34.
+Given the high variability in presentation of each patient with autoimmune neuropathies, it is best to develop additional personalized goals after discussion with the patient.

 Laboratory studies